How does payment work on Storyhunter?

 Yes.
 Advances allow clients to pay a freelancer while projects are still ongoing.
 If expedited, advances are paid out to you within 3-5 business days.
 If not, advances will go out within 30 days.
 Read more on advances here.

 Yes, we have a custom expenses workflow in which freelancers upload their itemized expenses and receipts for approval and reimbursement (read more here).
 Confirm that your client approves of any expenses beforehand, and make sure to upload your expenses before a publisher marks the project as complete.
 If not, the final bill will not include expenses.

 Absolutely.
 Since we recognize that some freelancers need money faster than 30 days, we’ve added a way that we can release payment faster, and then we deal with the financing of this payment.
 With our expedited payment option, freelancers can receive payment within 3-5 business days for a financing fee of 5%.
 Find more information on expedited payments here.

 How do you try to help freelancers to get paid in a timely manner?

 We pay out freelancers within 30 days of the project being marked complete.
-Once a freelancer completes their Payoneer registration, payments are automated and can be tracked with the Reports tab.
+Once a freelancer completes their payout method registration, payments are automated and can be tracked with the Reports tab.
 We work out the payment terms with the client, so they can hire as many freelancers as they want without extra approvals or needing to process extra invoices.
-Then, we handle all the e-signatures for their standard contracts, pay freelancers in over 192 countries, track each invoice by budgets and then we handle all their tax reporting at the end of the year.
-On the freelancers side, we offer something similar: a one-time payment setup allows freelancers to be hired by multiple clients anywhere in the world, and not have to do any more paperwork or track down any payments with multiple clients.
+Then, we handle all the e-signatures for their standard contracts, pay freelancers in over 192 countries, track each invoice by budgets and we handle all their tax reporting at the end of the year.
+On the freelancers side, we offer something similar: a one-time payment setup allows freelancers to be hired by multiple clients anywhere in the world, without the hassle of additional paperwork or tracking down payments with multiple clients.